-The New Zealand Public Private Partnership (PPP) Programme is coordinated by the Infrastructure Commission, formerly the Infrastructure Transactions Unit (ITU) of Treasury.
+Infracom coordinates the New Zealand Public Private Partnership (PPP) Programme.
 Updated PPP guidance material and project information will be published here from time to time.

 The primary purpose of PPP procurement is to improve the delivery of service outcomes from major public infrastructure assets by: